 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (P.L.
 104-193), also known as the Welfare Reform Act, includes provisions to eliminate eligibility for federal and state public benefits for certain categories of lawful immigrants, as well as benefits for all illegal immigrants.

 Students who will require a professional or commercial license provided by a local, state, or federal government agency in order to engage in an occupation for which the CSU may be training them must meet the immigration requirements of the Personal Responsibility and Work Opportunity Reconciliation Act to achieve licensure.
-Information concerning these requirements is available from Greg Sweet, Tax Compliance Manager, College Park 392, (714) 278-5671, P.O.
-Box 6808, Fullerton CA 92834-6808.
+Information concerning the regulation these requirements are available from Greg Sweet, University Tax Compliance Manager, College Park 392, P.O.
+Box 6808, Fullerton, CA 92834-6808, or by telephone at 657-278-5671.